 Miodovnik A, Harstad E, Sideridis G, Huntington N (2015).
 Timing of the Diagnosis of Attention-Deficit/Hyperactivity Disorder and Autism Spectrum Disorder.
 Pediatrics.
 136(4):e830-e837

 Miodovnik A, Edwards A, Bellinger DC, Hauser R. Developmental neurotoxicity of ortho-phthalate diesters: review of human and experimental evidence.
 (2014).
 Neurotoxicology.
 Mar; 41:112-22.

 Children's Environmental Health: Clinical Advances and Challenges (2011).
 Amir Miodovnik, Philip Landrigan (eds.)
 Mount Sinai Journal of Medicine.
 78(1):1–158

 Miodovnik A (2011).
 Environmental Neurotoxicants and Developing Brain.
 Mount Sinai Journal of Medicine.
 78(1):58–77 Type your paragraph here.

 Miodovnik A, Engel SM, Ye X, Zhu C, Soorya L, Silva MJ, Calafat AM, Wolf MS (2011).
 Endocrine Disruptors and Childhood Social Impairment.
 Neurotoxicology.
 32: 261–267

-To better understand the interaction between the environment and child development in a more clinical context, he completed a Developmental-Behavioral Pediatrics fellowship at Boston Children's Hospital and Harvard Medical School.
-He now hopes to combine his clinical and research experiences to serve a rapidly growing and diverse community of children with developmental concerns in New York City.
+To understand the interaction between the environment and child development in a more clinical context, he completed a fellowship in Developmental-Behavioral Pediatrics at Boston Children's Hospital and Harvard Medical School.
+He now combines his clinical and research experiences to serve a rapidly growing and diverse community of children with developmental concerns in New York City.

 ― Antoine de Saint-Exupéry